machi918/mediamonksTestMobile/README.md

 [Ducks methodolody](https://github.com/erikras/ducks-modular-redux#the-proposal) to implement `Constants, Actions & Reducers`.

-### Persistance
+### Persistence

-In order to handle the persistance, I have used `React Native Async-Storage`.
+In order to handle the persistence, I have used `React Native Async-Storage`.

 The first time that the user opens the App, it checks if there are stored values.
 If not, it fetches `https://jsonplaceholder.typicode.com/` API to get the
 Albums & Photos.